The Toxic Spectre of Misogyny and How It Affects Our Teens.

 - 4 min read

-I was reading a news report recently where a high achieving male leader in business called out a female high achieving leader in business with deeply concerning personal remarks.
+I was reading in a news report recently where a high achieving male leader in business called out a female high achieving leader in business with deeply concerning personal remarks.
 I was so incredibly frustrated and saddened to read the remarks of a businessman who decided it was in his interest and those reading his comments, to use rigid gender and racist stereotypes to shame and deride a woman publicly.
-I don’t know Nadia Lim personally, but she has always been someone whom I admire, she seems to have reached dizzying heights in her career through sheer hard work, and has created such a powerful brand for herself.
+I don’t know Nadia Lim personally, but she has always been someone whom I admire, who seems to have reached dizzying heights in her career through sheer hard work, and has created such a powerful brand for herself.

 Simply put, it matters because our kids are watching us.
 With sexual violence increasing, and the main perpetrators being men aged 15 years -19 years, and the victims, young women of the same age, these comments perpetuate the toxic power and control continuum.
 Our kids are smart, media savvy, and taking it all in while learning how to ‘be’ in this world – boys learn how you treat women, and girls learn that their bodies will always be for public consumption and derision.

-standards of behaviour that control and restrict women is what feminist writer Lauren Geertsen likens to an invisible corset keeping women “uncomfortable, restricted and exhausted in our bodies.”
+standards of behaviour that control and restrict women are what feminist writer Lauren Geertsen likens to an invisible corset keeping women “uncomfortable, restricted and exhausted in our bodies.”
 Our girls are listening and watching what we say and do and with words that demean women we are “...perpetuating a history of bondage rather than a legacy of freedom.”
 (The Invisible Corset, p.
 25) Our kids carry those words with them for the rest of their lives.
-Let's do better and choose better.
+Lets do better and choose better.

 “Powerful men who have been called out by #MeToo have left the room, but the room itself still looks very much the same.”
 Susan Faludi, Author.